akuafo/ai-anki/README.md

 **In progress currently**

-Replacement of Japanese voice with more natural sounding voice.
+Replaced OpenAI Text to Speech API with Microsoft Azure's Speech API for a more natural sounding Japanese voice.
-Currently testing Microsoft's text to speech service:
 * SDK docs:  https://learn.microsoft.com/en-us/azure/ai-services/speech-service/index-text-to-speech
-* Created resource group with Speech service.
-Next step:
-* Store keys locally, then try Python sample:  https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/quickstart/python/text-to-speech

 **Ideas for roadmap (work in progress)**
 * Update the existing Anki cards with the generated sentences and audio files by inserting to the same note ID.
 This is challenging due to Anki unstructured template-based card format and x1 divider scheme, which means it's unclear where to insert the sentences in any given Anki deck.
 One idea is to use OpenAI to analyze the template and card of the deck and figure out where to insert.
 * Include new Anki cards as well as review cards ('due' for new cards is different time calculation than review cards).
-* Switch to another text-to-speech provider with a more natural Japanese voice, maybe PlayHT.
 * Sort cards by the hardest cards first, as measured by 'ease'.
 * Implement Python audio packages pydub and ffmpeg in order to add pauses to the audio, slow it down or speed it up, and assemble multiple clips into longer podcast-style narrative audio.
 * Generate conversations and role play scenarios.
 Mix and match vocabulary words from multiple cards.